-Fortunately, the answer to this question is Yes.
-Remote Desktop, as a Windows built-in feature, allows people to remotely access a PC from another PC, which provides a large amount of convenience for many users.
-With Remote Desktop, we can not only realize file transfer by using copy and paste, but also drag and drop.
+Unfortunately, the answer to this question is NO. Remote Desktop, as a Windows built-in feature, allows people to remotely access a PC from another PC, which provides a large amount of convenience for many users.
+With Remote Desktop, we can not only realize file transfer by using copy and paste, but not drag and drop.

-Here in this part, we’ll talk about how to use RDP to drag and drop the files so that the whole session will be more efficient and more convenient.
+Here in this part, we’ll talk about how to transfer files if drag and drop in Remote Desktop isn’t available.
 Before the operation, enable the Remote Desktop on the host PC, otherwise the computer can’t connect to the remote PC.

 Part 1: Connect to the remote PC